NanoComp/meep/doc/docs/Scheme_Tutorials/Resonant_Modes_and_Transmission_in_a_Waveguide_Cavity.md

                  (component Hz) (center 0 0))))
 ```

 Moreover, we are now using a *magnetic* current oriented in the $z$ direction (`Hz`).
-This source matches the symmetry of the $P$-polarized resonant mode that we are looking for.
+This source matches the symmetry of the $H_z$-polarized resonant mode that we are looking for.
 If we didn't know in advance what symmetry we were looking for, we would put the source *off-center* in a *non-symmetric* location, which would excite *all* modes regardless of symmetry.
 However, in many cases the symmetry is known, and placing a symmetric source allows us to limit the number of modes we excite and also to exploit the fact that we now have *two* mirror symmetry planes in this problem, saving us a factor of *four* in computation:

 ```scm
 (set! symmetries